 It is the responsibility of every adult, working in school, to take all due precautions to protect themselves and the children from all potential risks and dangers.

-Supply teachers, visitors and contractors have a personal and professional responsibility to take cognisance of Health and Safety Policy and Procedures which are publicised in the Staff and Visitors Handbook and the Policies / Procedures File situated in the staffroom.
+Supply teachers, visitors and contractors have a personal and professional responsibility to take cognisance of Health and Safety Policy and Procedures which are publicised in the Staff and Visitors Handbook and the Policies /Procedures File.